A Microscopic Theory of Intrinsic Timescales in Spiking Neural Networks: Microscopic Theory of Intrinsic Timescales

 Approximating the input is only the first step.
 In a second step, the self-consistency problem has to be solved.
 To this end, the output statistics of a neuron driven by a non-Markovian Gaussian process have to be calculated.
 In other words, we need a solution for the colored noise problem.
 The full non-Markovian problem has to be considered because a Markovian approximation neglects the quantity of interest: the temporal correlations.
-For sufficiently simple rate neurons, the problem is analytically solvable \cite{Sompolinsky88_259,vanMeegen18_258302}; the case of spiking neuron models is discussed in the following sections.
-Given a self-consistent solution, we can immediately calculate the intrinsic timescale from the spike-train autocorrelation function $C_{x}^{\alpha}(\tau)$.
-Since $C_{x}^{\alpha}(\tau)$ always contains a delta peak \cite{Stratonovich67}, we consider only the smooth part of the autocorrelation function $\hat{C}_{x}^{\alpha}(\tau)\equiv C_{x}^{\alpha}(\tau)-\nu^{\alpha}\delta(\tau)$.
-To characterize the timescale, we use the definition of \cite{Wieland2015_040901}:
+For sufficiently simple rate neurons, the problem is analytically solvable \citep{Sompolinsky88_259,vanMeegen18_258302}; the case of two spiking neuron models is discussed in the following sections.
+For the remainder of this section, let us assume that we are able to solve the colored noise problem to obtain a self--consistent solution of \prettyref{eq:DMFT_mean_pop} and \prettyref{eq:DMFT_correlation_pop}.